smartcontractkit/upkeep-contracts/README.md

 # Upkeep Contracts

 This repo contains keeper-compatible contracts that serve various use cases.
-Warning: the slither static analysis requires some massaging to get working.

 ### Requirements
 ```